 Along with rights come certain responsibilities.
 Students at the University of Michigan-Ann Arbor (the University) are expected to act consistently with the values of the University community and to obey local, state, and federal laws.

-For complete information on Students Rights and Responsibilities see the Office of Student Conflict Resolution, Division of Student Affairs at: http://www.oscr.umich.edu/.
+For complete information on Students Rights and Responsibilities see the Office of Student Conflict Resolution, Division of Student Affairs.